 Where: 88 Masbro Road, W14 0LR

 What: Don’t fancy American-style pizza by the slice?
-Arancina is best for you then, as it serves classic Italian pizza at its sites in Bayswater and Notting Hill.
-Opened by brothers Edoardo and Michele Mortari (who also have branches in Rome), their London restaurants can be identified by a bright-orange Fiat 500 cut in half, on display in its front window.
+Arancina is best for you then, as it serves classic Italian pizza at its site in Notting Hill.
+Opened by brothers Edoardo and Michele Mortari (who also have branches in Rome), their London restaurant can be identified by a bright-orange Fiat 500 cut in half, on display in its front window.
 This pizzeria is notable for the fact it has two vegan options, which are the ‘Vegan glory’ and ‘No meat, no cheese’.

 What: Ever eaten by the slice pizza in a public toilet?
 No?
 Well now you can at Joe Public, a pizzeria that inhabits the site of a former block of public loos.
 Pizza comes California-style, i.e. with lots toppings served on a sourdough base.
 Our favourites are the chicken, halloumi and chorizo, and the native mushrooms, crispy shallots and truffle oil, with a Parmesan and cream chive base.

 Where: Former Public Convenience, The Pavement, SW4 7AA